BCUC Commissioners are appointed by the BC government for a specific length of time or term.

 Commissioner (Part-time)

-Ana was appointed as a BCUC Commissioner in July 2021.
-Prior to joining the BCUC, Ana served as Division Manager, Project Management and Construction, with Bruce Power, the world’s largest operating nuclear facility, until retiring in 2019.
+Ana was appointed as a part-time BCUC Commissioner in July 2021.
+Prior to joining the BCUC, Ana served as Division Manager, Project Management and Construction, with Bruce Power, Canada’s largest operating nuclear facility, until retiring in 2019.
 Earlier in her career, Ana held multiple leadership roles with AMEC Foster Wheeler – including Vice President, Engineering, and she served as a Design Engineer with Ontario Power Generation, where she led technical and safety analysis projects.
 She is an experienced Project Manager and holds a Bachelor of Applied Science and a Master of Engineering in Mechanical Engineering from the University of Toronto.
-Ana also volunteers as a Junior Heat Coach at the University of British Columbia Okanagan for high-school aged runners in middle and long-distance track and cross-country running.

 William M. Everett K.C.